Supporting your friends if they don't get the grades they need

 - "Does that mean you can't go to University anymore?"

 Receiving a set of bad exam results can feel like the end of the world, but it's not.
 It's important that your friend knows this.

-Failing one exam doesn't mean that they're a failure, it's just a small bump in the road.
-Getting good exam results doesn't guarantee that you will be successful throughout your life.
+Failing their exams doesn't mean that they're a failure, it's just a small bump in the road.
+Getting good exam results doesn't guarantee that you'll be successful throughout your life.

 Encourage them to think positively and remain confident that things will turn out okay.
 The only real failure would be giving up.